Port of Ashdod

 The Port of Ashdod (נמל אשדוד) is one of Israel's three main cargo ports.
 The port is located in Ashdod, about 40 kilometers south of Tel Aviv, adjoining the mouth of the Lachish River.
 Its establishment significantly enhanced the country's port capacity.
 It handles the largest volume of cargo containers annually (1.525 million TEU in 2017) of all Israeli ports.
 Ships carrying humanitarian aid for the Gaza Strip also unload their cargo at Ashdod.

-History

-The need to open another deep water port arose in Israel's early years, when it became clear that the expansion of the existing ports of Haifa and Eilat could not ensure efficient handling of the increasing volume of export and import cargoes.
-The decision to start the new port was based on a number of considerations: